BootRacer Review & Download: Measure Windows boot time

 BootRacer is one free tool that will let you measure the time required for your Windows computer to boot.
 The main function of BootRacer is total control over Windows boot time.
 BootRacer automatically traces the time spent on system startup, gives a warning if the computer slows down and shows the degree of speed degradation.
 It is a well-known fact that Windows slows down over time.
 BootRacer shows when performance begins to degrade and warns if urgent actions are required.
 The newly released version 4.5 adds some new features!

 At every start-up, it displays a countdown timer, telling you how many seconds longer you have to wait before the computer is ready for use.
 This isn´t your ordinary progress bar – BootRacer´s estimates are accurately based on your computer´s previous startup events, so you´ll know exactly how much time you have to wait before you can start working.

-It does not count the time you used to enter you password.
-Everyone´s password is different, and everyone types at their own rate.
+It does not count the time you used to enter your password.
+Everyone´s password is different, and every one types at their own rate.
 BootRacer does not account the time needed to enter the password during the login, measuring only the time your computer needs to load.

 Once you have downloaded and installed the freeware, run it and click on Boot Time Test and reboot your computer.